cairo-book/cairo-book/src/ch11-07-inlining-in-cairo.md

 {{#rustdoc_include ../listings/ch11-advanced-features/listing_02_inlining/src/inlining.sierra}}
 ```

-In this specific specific case, we can observe that the compiler has applied additional optimizations to the `main` function of our code : the code of the `inlined` function, which is annotated with the `#[inline(always)]` attribute, is actually not copied in the `main` function.
+In this specific case, we can observe that the compiler has applied additional optimizations to the `main` function of our code : the code of the `inlined` function, which is annotated with the `#[inline(always)]` attribute, is actually not copied in the `main` function.
 Instead, the `main` function starts with the `function_call` libfunc to call the `not_inlined` function, entirely omitting the code of the `inlined` function.

 > Because `inlined` return value is never used, the compiler optimizes the `main` function by skipping the `inlined` function code.
 This will actually reduce the code length while reducing the number of steps required to execute `main`.